Update: COVID, Skin Cancer Screening and business information

 As of 1 January 2022, our prices will be increased by 3.4%.

-Should you have any further questions as a result of this newsletter or if you would like more information on any of the subjects mentioned, you can always reach us via the secretariat of the Corporate Travel Clinic Erasmus MC (telephone 010-8201120) or via world@travelclinic.com.
+Should you have any further questions as a result of this newsletter or if you would like more information on any of the subjects mentioned, you can always reach us via the secretariat of the Corporate Travel Clinic (telephone 010-8201120) or via world@travelclinic.com.

 Leave a Reply